migueldeicaza/mono-wasm/README.md

 ### LLVM+clang with WebAssembly target

 We need a copy of the LLVM tooling (clang included) with the experimental WebAssembly target enabled.
+Make sure to build a Release build (as indicated below) otherwise the WASM codegen will be significantly slower.

 ```
 $ cd ~/src/mono-wasm